Mercedes-Benz in motorsport: Sportscar racing

 It was in 1952 that Mercedes-Benz returned to racing after the war, again with Alfred Neubauer as team manager.
 The gull-winged Mercedes-Benz W194, won several races in 1952 including the 24 Hours of Le Mans, the Carrera Panamericana, and did well in other important races such as the Mille Miglia.

 Mercedes-Benz was also dominant in sports car racing during the 1950s.
 The Mercedes-Benz 300 SLR was derived from the W196 Formula One car for use in the 1955 World Sportscar Championship season.
 At Le Mans that year, a disaster occurred in which a Mercedes-Benz 300 SLR collided with another car, killing more than eighty spectators.
 The team went on to win the two remaining races of the season, and won the Manufacturer's championship, but it had already been planned at the beginning of that year that the company would retire its teams at the end of the 1955 season.
 In fact in the aftermath of the Le Mans disaster, it would be several decades until Mercedes-Benz returned to front line motorsport.

 In the late 1960s and early 1970s, Mercedes returned to competition through the tuning company AMG (later to become a Mercedes-Benz subsidiary), which entered the big Mercedes-Benz 300SEL 6.3 V8 sedan in the Spa 24 Hours and the European Touring Car Championship.

 A Sauber/Mercedes C9 won at the 1989 24 Hours of Le Mans.

 In 1985 Mercedes-Benz returned to the World Sportscar Championship as an engine supplier for the privateer Sauber team.
 The first car produced by this relationship, the Sauber C8 was not particularly successful.
-However the successor, the C9 won several races, including 24 Hours of Le Mans in 1989.
+However the successor, the C9 won several races, including 24 Hours of Le Mans and World Sports Prototype Championship in 1989.